Beatrizsf03/Semaphore/README.md

 # Semaphore
 Hello.
 I did this project following the teachings of Fernando Leonid on youtube.
 Video link: https://youtu.be/EujFSEsZsk4

-Project details: Project of a traffic light that changes color according to the buttons.
+Project details: A traffic light project that changes color based on the buttons.

 <p align="center">Result:</p>